 readings, quizzes, midterm exams, and discussion boards.
 Even the

 optional ePortfolio is online - - a way to earn bonus marks.
-Only
+In normal terms, only

 final exam must be written in a proctored (invigilated)

-This Fall 2019, we will block registration into this course at 4 pm PDT on
+This May 2020, we will block registration into this course at 4 pm

-Wednesday 11 September 2019.
+PDT on Wednesday 13 May 2020.
 After that time, no more students

-allowed to add the Fall sections of this course.
-We do this to give all
+allowed to add the Summer sections of this course.
+We do this to give

-students an equal chance of success by not missing any of the
+registered students an equal chance of success by not missing any of

-4 pm Wednesday 11 September, we invite you to consider taking the course in
+PDT on Wednesday 13 May 2020, we invite you to consider taking the course

 Below is more info about ATSC 113.
 Again, welcome.